Zanana-med/Born2BeRoot/README.md

 You wanna pass the 42 Born2BeRoot Project **DO YOU ??**

-So we're going into the main PDF subject, and everytime we find a keyword or any scary word that we don't face everyday !
+So we're going into the main PDF subject, and every time we find a keyword or any scary word that we don't face everyday !
 We gonna take our time to understand it and know how to work with it.
 Part per Part of the PDF until we finish the whole project ✅

 # <u>Let's start !</u>